hellobrian/old-brianhan.co/src/pages/how-to-use-prettier.md

 ---
-title: 'Adopting Prettier Early at Work'
+title: 'How to Use Prettier'
 date: '2018-11-22'
 ---